 When you are reviewing other students’ content, it is important to keep a few things in mind:

-- Only give constructive feedback!
+Only give constructive feedback!

 Point out both corrections and things that were done well.

 Be as specific as possible, citing specific steps and offering suggestions for changes.

 Point out anything that is confusing or ambiguous.

-- Use this checklist to evaluate the guides for technical accuracy.
+Use this checklist to evaluate the guides for technical accuracy.

 Go into that guide's Edit tab.

 Scroll down to the bottom, and select a flag from the drop-down menu below the Flags section.

-- Choose whichever flag is most applicable to the problem that you observed with the guide.
+Choose whichever flag is most applicable to the problem that you observed with the guide.
 You can add as many flags as necessary to a guide, and they can be deleted once the group fixes the problems.

-- When you add a flag, you should also write down which flag applies to which step(s) to make sure that the group knows exactly where the mistakes are.
+When you add a flag, you should also write down which flag applies to which step(s) to make sure that the group knows exactly where the mistakes are.

-- At this point, any changes from the peer review should have been made, and all pictures/text/markup should be complete and ready to turn in.
+At this point, any changes from the peer review should have been made, and all pictures/text/markup should be complete and ready to turn in.

 After making peer review changes, you can delete the corresponding flags from the guide by going into the Edit tab and clicking "Remove" next to the corrected flags.

 Both the device page and troubleshooting page should be complete and ready to be scored.

 Whoa there, dude.

 Looks like you’ve got yourself in deep.
 Grab David Hasselhoff (or a friend) to help out and have them review your work.
-Milestone 4 is all about making your guides more polished that a freshly waxed surfboard, so carefully review all of the milestone guidelines.
+Milestone 4 is all about making your guides more polished than a freshly waxed surfboard, so carefully review all of the milestone guidelines.
 If you’ve done your absolute best, email us at techwriting[at]ifixit[dot]com and ride the waves of glory.